 Bringing a pup home without proper bite inhibition can lead to training issues down the line, and it can possibly become an issue if you have children.
 Puppies learn basic impulse control and bite inhibition from their mother and littermates.
-This can also be an issue with small kittens who are taken away from siblings too early!
-If the pup does not spend enough time with their moms, they can have reactivity issues and become easily scared or aggressive.
+If the pup does not spend enough time with their mom, they can have reactivity issues and become easily scared or aggressive.

-Conversely, adopting a puppy too young can lead to on-going issues for new pet parents.
-Some of these issues take some training to overcome, while others may turn a welcoming new home in a more difficult situation than expected.
-Responsible dog breeders generally won't let dogs go too young, but they will take them back if there are any issues.
+Bringing home a puppy too young can lead to ongoing issues for new pet parents.
+Some of these problems can be fixed with proper training if they're related to behavior, while health concerns may be more difficult to address.
+Responsible dog breeders generally won't let dogs leave their moms too young, but they will take them back if there are any issues.
 On the other hand, pet stores generally will not take a pet back unless they work hand in hand with rescues.

 Pups that go to new homes around five weeks of age are more likely to develop behavioral problems.
-They can bite-- more than the typical puppy biting phase while they teeth-- be fearful, and have social anxiety as well as aggression.
-Thankfully, a good dog trainer can help new owners with many of these behaviors, but families with small children may feel overwhelmed by the issues, and the pup may end up in a shelter.
+They can bite more than the typical puppy, suffer from anxiety and aggression, and may be more fearful of new situations.
+Thankfully, a good dog trainer can help new owners with many of these behaviors, but families with busy schedules or small children may feel overwhelmed by the issues.

-Puppies who leave their moms and siblings too soon can have separation anxiety.
-Usually, all dogs have a little anxiety the first time they are alone, and going to a new place can be a little scary.
+Puppies who leave their moms and siblings too soon can also develop separation anxiety.
+Usually, all dogs have a little anxiety the first time they are alone.
 However, pups who are well socialized and spend the right amount of time with their moms are better at adjusting to their new environment, regardless of how many changes are thrown their way.

 Tearing apart your favorite shoes is the tip of the iceberg.
-Unfortunately, pups who do not have the proper skill set tend to destroy things throughout the house and in the backyard.
+Unfortunately, pups who weren't properly socialized tend to destroy things throughout the house and in the backyard.
 This can also happen if you're not giving your puppy enough playtime, so keep that in mind!

 Does Going Home Age Vary by Breed?

-To date, 27 states in the U.S. and D.C. have laws regarding the age a puppy can be adopted.
-Except for Virginia, Wisconsin, and D.C., all those states require that the puppy be at least 8 weeks before being placed for sale.
+To date, 27 states in the U.S. have laws regarding the age a puppy can be adopted.
+Except for Virginia, Wisconsin, and D.C., all those states require that the puppy be at least 8 weeks old before being sold or adopted.
 In addition, states often focus on making sure the puppy stays with its mother until at least 8 weeks or until they are eating a healthy, balanced puppy food.